cosmos72/stmx/README.md

 The folder contains the following classes with related methods and functions, all in the STMX.UTIL package - for more details, use `(describe 'some-symbol)` at REPL:

-- `CELL` is the simplest transactional class.
-It is created with `(make-instance 'cell &key value)` and it can be empty or hold a single value.
+- `TCELL` is the simplest transactional class.
+It is created with `(make-instance 'tcell &key value)` and it can be empty or hold a single value.

   Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `PUT` `TRY-TAKE` `TRY-PUT`.